 A shade tolerant and vigorous tree with a spire like crown.
-The Western Hemlock is excellent for under planting, and makes a good hedge.
-Growing on average 2-3 ft per year, up to 70m tall, it thrives on a heavy rainfall, although it can grow in dry areas.
+The Western Hemlock is excellent for underplanting and makes a good hedge.
+Growing on average 2 – 3 ft per year, up to 70m tall, it thrives on heavy rainfall, although it can grow in dry areas.
 The leaves are flat needle-like shaped with rounded tips and a shiny green colour.

 Cones: The cones are light brown, egg shaped, with rounded end and can grow up to 3cm long.

 Soil Types / Habitat: It will withstand a great variety of soils.
 It grows well on flats and lower slopes.
-It is extremely shade tolerant but most be protected from the wind.
+It is extremely shade tolerant but must be protected from the wind.